 - With extended assessments such as essays, portfolios, or long-term projects, where students receive feedback and the opportunity to show new learning during the process, there is no opportunity for reassessment.

 A. The student has scored less than 90 on the assessment.

 B. High School students must complete formative assessments/assignments related to the summative (as determined by the teacher) prior to the first assessment opportunity.
 Middle School students must complete all formative assessments/assignments related to the summative prior to the reassessment opportunity.

-- The student engages in additional learning opportunities/assignments (as determined by the teacher).
+C. The student engages in additional learning opportunities/assignments as determined by the teacher.

-- Time frame: Normally within ten school days of the student receiving the grade on the original assessment unless extenuating circumstances exist.
-We encourage this time frame to ensure students do not fall further behind.
+D. The student may reassess within four (4) school days of the student receiving the grade on the original assessment unless extenuating circumstances exist*.

 E. The student may reassess no later than four (4) school days into the next grading period if the summative was given on the last week of the grading period.

 - Students who qualify by meeting the aforementioned criteria may reassess one time per assessment.

 - On a summative reassessment, the teacher shall record the higher of the two grades up to a 90.